-- The Board has a standing Audit Committee that is composed of each of the Audit Committee. independent Trustees of the Trust.
+- Audit Committee.
+The Board has a standing Audit Committee that is composed of each of the independent Trustees of the Trust.
 The Audit Committee operates under a written charter approved by the Board.
 The principal responsibilities of the Audit Committee include: (i) recommending which firm to engage as the Trust's independent auditor and whether to terminate this relationship; (ii) reviewing the independent auditor's compensation, the proposed scope and terms of its engagement and the firm's independence; (iii) pre-approving audit and non-audit services provided by the Trust's independent auditor to the Trust and certain other affiliated entities; (iv) serving as a channel of communication between the independent auditor and the Trustees; (v) reviewing the results of each external audit, including any qualifications in the independent auditor's opinion, any related management letter, management's responses to recommendations made by the independent auditor in connection with the audit, reports submitted to the Audit Committee by the internal auditing department of the Trust's Administrator that are material to the Trust as a whole, if any, and management's responses to any such reports; (vi) reviewing the Trust's audited financial statements and considering any significant disputes between the Trust's management and the independent auditor that arose in connection with the preparation of those financial statements; (vii) considering, in consultation with the independent auditor and the Trust's senior internal accounting executive, if any, the independent auditor's report on the adequacy of the Trust's internal financial controls; (viii) reviewing, in consultation with the Trust's independent auditor, major changes regarding auditing and accounting principles and practices to be followed when preparing the Trust's financial statements; and (ix) other audit related matters.
 In addition, the Audit Committee is responsible for the oversight of the Trust's compliance program.
 Messrs.
-Sullivan, Williams, Johnson, Harris and Taylor and Mmes.
+Williams, Johnson, Harris and Taylor and Mmes.
 Lesavoy, Cote and Reynolds currently serve as members of the Audit Committee.
-The Audit Committee meets periodically, as necessary, and met four (4) times during the Trust's most recently completed fiscal year. - Fair Value Pricing Committee.
-The Board has a standing Fair Value Pricing Committee that is composed of at least one Trustee and various representatives of the Trust's service providers, as appointed by the Board.
-The Fair Value Pricing Committee operates under procedures approved by the Board.
-The principal responsibility of the Fair Value Pricing Committee is to determine the fair value of securities for which current market quotations are not readily available.
-The Fair Value Pricing Committee's determinations are reviewed by the Board.
-Mr. Nesher currently serves as the Board's delegate on the Fair Value Pricing Committee.
-The Fair Value Pricing Committee meets periodically, as necessary, and did not meet during the Trust's most recently completed fiscal year. - Governance Committee.
+The Audit Committee meets periodically, as necessary, and met four (4) times during the Trust's most recently completed fiscal year. - Governance Committee.
 The Board has a standing Governance Committee that is composed of each of the Independent Trustees of the Trust.
 The Governance Committee operates under a written charter approved by the Board.
 The principal responsibilities of the Governance Committee include: (i) considering and reviewing Board governance and compensation issues; (ii) conducting a self assessment of the Board's operations; (iii) selecting and nominating all persons to serve as independent Trustees and evaluating the qualifications of "interested" (as that term is defined under the 1940 Act) Trustee candidates; and (iv) reviewing shareholder recommendations for nominations to fill vacancies on the Board if such recommendations are submitted in writing and addressed to the Governance Committee at the applicable Trust's offices.
 Messrs.
-Sullivan, Williams, Johnson, Harris and Taylor and Mmes.
+Williams, Johnson, Harris and Taylor and Mmes.
 Lesavoy, Cote and Reynolds currently serve as members of the Governance Committee.
 The Governance Committee shall meet at the direction of its Chair as often as appropriate to accomplish its purpose.
 In any event, the Governance Committee shall meet at least once each year and shall conduct at least one meeting in person.
-The Governance Committee met three (3) times during the Trust's most recently completed fiscal year.
+The Governance Committee met four (4) times during the Trust's most recently completed fiscal year.